PZ Cassiopeiae

-PZ Cassiopeiae is a red supergiant star located in the constellation of Cassiopeia, and a semi-regular variable star.
+PZ Cassiopeiae is a red supergiant or hypergiant star located in the constellation of Cassiopeia, and a semi-regular variable star.

 Characteristics

 PZ Cassiopeiae is a luminous red supergiant star, one of the largest stars currently known with a radius over 1,200 times the Sun's radius, and also one of the most luminous of its type, over 200,000 times more luminous than the Sun.
 It is likely to be part of the Cas OB5 stellar association although apparently much younger than the other stars in the association.
 The star is losing mass at around per year and has also once been described as a hypergiant.